 We investigated ammonia spectroscopy near 1.5 µm to select transitions appropriate for trace ammonia detection in air-quality and combustion emissions-monitoring applications using diode lasers.
 Six ammonia features were selected for these trace-gas detection applications based on their transition strengths and isolation from interfering species.
 The strengths, positions, and lower-state energies for the lines in each of these features were measured and compared with values published in the literature.
-Ammonia slip was measured in the exhaust above an atmospheric pressure premixed ethylene–air burner to demonstrate the feasibility of the <i>in situ</i> diode-laser sensor.
+Ammonia slip was measured in the exhaust above an atmospheric pressure premixed ethylene–air burner to demonstrate the feasibility of the in situ diode-laser sensor.

 © 2001 Optical Society of America

-Michael E. Webber, Douglas S. Baer, and Ronald K. Hanson, "Ammonia Monitoring Near 1.5 µm with Diode-Laser Absorption Sensors," Appl.
+Michael E. Webber, Douglas S. Baer, and Ronald K. Hanson, "Ammonia monitoring near 1.5 µm with diode-laser absorption sensors," Appl.
 Opt.
 40, 2031-2042 (2001)